tranthanhbinh1/promptimal/README.md

 > promptimal --evaluator="path/to/evaluator.py"
 ```

-This file will effectively serve as a script that promptimal can use to evaluate prompts.
+This file will effectively serve as a script that promptimal uses to evaluate prompts.

 ## Roadmap

-1. Support for other LLM providers, like Anthropic, Groq, etc.
+1. Support for other LLM providers, like Anthropic, Groq, etc. And ollama for local models.
 2. Evolve not only the prompts, but the meta-prompts (based on the [PromptBreeder paper](https://arxiv.org/pdf/2309.16797)).
 3. Pre-define some mutation operators.
 4. Generate synthetic tests as part of the evaluation process.